Today’s Word Of Encouragement From Wayne:

 When we are “ministering as a priest the gospel of God” (Romans 15:16), as we have been seeing, we understand that the message and the nature of the messenger are both important if we truly desire to see people coming to know our Lord.

-Christ our Savior is “gentle” (Matthew 11:29) so it makes perfect sense that “the Lord’s bond-servant” will also be gentle.
+We have seen that Christ our Savior described Himself as being “gentle” (Matthew 11:29) so it makes perfect sense that “the Lord’s bond-servant” must also be gentle.

-Simply put, if we want to see people receiving the truth of Christ, then this is best accomplished when the true message is ministered with the true Spirit of Christ.
+Simply put, if we want to see people receiving the reconciling truth of Christ, then this is best accomplished when the true message is ministered in the true Spirit of Christ.

 Thank You Lord that You are so kind, patient and gentle with us.
 May we be empowered in You to be kind, patient and gentle with others so they may know You as even as we do.
 Hallelujah!